verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Has anything you have done made your life better?
 - [ ] I wish I knew how to quit you.
 - [ ] I'm the "nagma nagma" to your "kalma kalma".
+- [ ] I'm a collection of dismantled almosts.